 First things first, planning ahead and being organised for Schoolies Festival™ is the most important step in having the time of your life.
 So settle in, take some notes and start planning now.

-You will get access to the official Festival site which is unique to SA and designed especially for school leavers.
-Buy your ticket sooner rather than later as previous years have SOLD OUT.
-Tickets are on sale now!
+You will get access to the official Festival site, which is unique to SA and designed especially for your year!
+Grab a ticket sooner rather than later as previous years have SOLD OUT.

 Book Your Travel

 Getting to and from the Festival safely is a priority.
 Book a seat on the Free MAC Schoolies Festival™ Bus Service from Adelaide to Victor Harbor.
 It stops at all the major accommodation venues across the Fleurieu.
 Check out the travel page for more info.